CiscoDevNet/context-service-sample-code/Webapp_Sample_Project/README.md

 The sample Management Connector webapp writes the connection data file to a plain text file as specified by the environment variable `connection.info.file` on the local filesystem.
 A more secure solution is outside the scope of this sample.

-If you already have a connection data string, you can put it into the file in this format:
+If you already have a connection data string, you can enter it into the file in this format:

 ```
 connection.data=YOUR_CONNECTION_DATA_STRING_HERE